netsquare/BrowserBruter/README.md

 ## ╚═════╝░╚═╝░░╚═╝░╚════╝░░░░╚═╝░░░╚═╝░░╚═════╝░╚══════╝╚═╝░░╚═╝░░░░░░╚═════╝░╚═╝░░╚═╝░╚═════╝░░░░╚═╝░░░╚══════╝╚═╝░░╚═╝⠀⠀⠀⣆⠀⢶⡆⠀⠀⠀⢀⡟⠀⣼⡇
 ##                                                                                                                       ⠀⠀⠀⢹⣄⠘⣷⡀⠀⢀⡼⠁⣰⡟⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ##                                                                                                                       ⠀⠀⠀⠀⠙⠦⡈⠻⢶⣿⣥⡾⠋ by Jafar Pathan
-##                                                                                                           An Advance Browser Automated Web Form Fuzzing Tool###
+##                                                                 The First-Ever Advance Browser Based Automated Web Form Fuzzing Tool
 ##################################################################################################################################################################
 ##################################################################################################################################################################
 ```

-**The Browser-Bruter** is a browser automation web pentesting tool for fuzzing **web forms** by controlling the browser it self.
+**The Browser-Bruter** is first ever browser based automated web pentesting tool for fuzzing **web forms** by controlling the browser it self.
 It automates the process of sending **payloads** to input fields of browser and sends them too server.
 It completely **bypasses** the need of breaking the **encryption** in order to fuzz and insert payloads in BurpSuite scanner and intruder.
 After fuzzing it generates a **comprehensive report** including all the data and result of the pentest along with HTTP traffic, this report can be viewed by **The Report-Explorer** tool which comes with The Browser-Bruter.

 **Handcrafted in India 🇮🇳**